VivekCR7/TEST/SQL-Basics-to-advance/README.md

 specific column values to determine whether it should be included in the results or not.

-* example of where clause
+* Example of where clause

 ```sql
 > select * from cd.facilities